5 Ways to Adapt Transportation and Logistics to the Freight Recession

-Genuine supply chain visibility provides immeasurable insight to shippers, carriers and recipients alike.
-As an example, route optimization and visualization can be put to use to help freight drivers make smarter decisions with real-time insights into inclement weather systems, road closures – they can even help to understand cost-per-mile.
-Unfortunately this visibility can be difficult to achieve through internal initiatives, which is why some transportation and logistics companies are partnering with data technology firms to bridge this gap.
+Genuine supply chain visibility provides immeasurable insight to shippers, carriers, and recipients alike.
+As an example, route optimization and visualization can be put to use to help freight drivers make smarter decisions with real-time insights into inclement weather systems, and road closures – they can even help to understand cost-per-mile.
+Unfortunately, this visibility can be difficult to achieve through internal initiatives, which is why some transportation and logistics companies are partnering with data technology firms to bridge this gap.

 There is currently a large gap between transportation and logistics firms having the necessary data and insights, and being able to actually take informed action with that data.
 For example, fleet performance and driver behavior all start at operations, but both require people management and legal management for liabilities or damage to products too.
 How can better, faster insights help in this space?

 A subset of the Internet of Things (IoT), telematics data on fleet performance provides a comprehensive view of health, productivity, and profitability.
 It can capture location, speed, idling time, harsh acceleration or braking, fuel consumption, and more.
 All of this data can then be analyzed for particular events and patterns of risk.
 Once identified, businesses can work to take action before it impacts their reputation or bottom line.

 Making use of the gold mine of data your firm is sitting on

 They may not realize it, but many large transportation and logistics firms are sitting on a gold mine of data that’s attractive to many parties – including retail.
 Using the data these firms have on hand, retail and e-commerce giants can better predict what will happen in the market, how soon freight will be delivered – even determine whether customers will continue to shop with them or move to a competitor.